 Ever the changeling, not long after graduating from AADA and performing in some plays (including at the Colony Theatre and OC Shakespeare) and a couple short films, Brad embraced the music side of his life and, for the next several years, focused on writing and performing in bands and as a solo acoustic act.
 You can hear some of his music from that period here.

 Eventually, he returned to acting on the stage and film, performing at the Eclectic Company Theatre (where he won two audience awards for best actor), the Theatre @ Boston Court, and many others, as well as several more short films, a couple features, some web series, and TV.

 More recently, Brad’s love of acting has mingled with his love of writing, and he has become an audiobook narrator.
 He loves being able to tackle the entire production of a book, performing all the voices and bringing authors’ stories to life.
 This is currently his primary focus as an actor, but he plans to expand into other areas of VO work as well.
 As a video gamer and fan of animated films and series, getting into voice over for video games and animation is in the works.

 Throughout it all, Brad has continued writing stories—actual stories with words on paper.
 It has always been his first love.
 With music, it was much easier to express, as he was the primary lyricist and songwriter in all but one of his bands, and during that time, he insisted he was a writer first.

 Now, he has finally realized one of his writerly dreams and has published a novel under the pen name Tristram Lowe.
-You can learn all about Tristram, why he decided on a pen name, more books to come, and so on right here.
+You can learn all about Tristram, the novel, Headless, and keep notified of more books to come right here.